gccgisteam/maps-website/README.md

 maps-website
 ============

-The website located at maps.gcc.tas.gov.au where we store maps, data information and licensing details.
+The website located at https://maps.gcc.tas.gov.au where we store maps, data, metadata and licensing details for Glenorchy City Council's shared spatial information.